-Since sensor nodes in future wireless sensor networks (WSNs) are expected to work autonomously to support longlived and inexpensive acquisition of data from the physical world, the problem of low-power consumption of the nodes is an important issue.
+Since sensor nodes in future wireless sensor networks (WSNs) are expected to work autonomously to support long-lived and inexpensive acquisition of data from the physical world, the problem of low-power consumption of the nodes is an important issue.
 Due to severe resource constraints, in particular, energy and bandwidth, a sound body of literature has centered on extending the lifetime of WSNs from different perspectives, e.g., aggressively reducing the spatial sampling rate, the rate assignment, utility-based sensing and communication [1], [2], [3], [4], [5], [6], [7].
 Although these schemes all attempt to reduce the energy cost of sensors, they may not be feasible in practice, due to the following serious limitations:

 - Sensors cannot take actions independently to adapt their rates and intervals.
-They all rely on a central unit (or a sink) that knows everything (signal complexities at all of the sensor positions) and periodically transmits suitable sampling rates to them.
-Thus, this adaptation induces extra communication overhead to traffic-sensitive WSNs. - It is difficult to assign sampling rates or allocate bandwidth to sensors in a specific region where an interesting event occurs, especially in the case of 'emergency' alarming applications.
-Also, due to unreliable wireless communications, the sink may obtain incomplete or sometimes suspicious information, leading to inaccurate judgments on rate adaptation, and event detection in a timely fashion.
+They all rely on a central unit (or a sink) that knows everything (signal complexities at all of the sensor positions) and periodically transmits suitable sampling rates to them. - It is difficult to assign sampling rates or allocate bandwidth to sensors in a specific region where an interesting event occurs, especially in the case of 'emergency' alarming applications.

 On the one hand, WSNs nowadays are being suggested for many high-rate data collection applications, such as physical activity monitoring, structural health monitoring (SHM), fire event monitoring, etc. The WSNs are expected to monitor events in these applications on a long-term basis.
-However, sensors generate too much data for their radios in these applications, especially in those that involve audio, seismometers, imaging, and vibration [2], [6].
+However, sensors generate too much data for their radios in these applications, especially in those that involve audio, seismometers, imaging, and vibration [2], [6], [8], [9].
 In most cases, they cannot send that data even one hop in real-time, due to limited bandwidth.
 Frequent transmission of such raw data results in significant data loss, due to channel contention and congestion.
-Moreover, off-line computation at the sink is impracticable in many applications.
 All of these applications bring challenges to sensors' resource circumstances.
 Thus, sensors should be able to reduce data autonomously before transmission.

 On the other hand, natural environments are often extremely dynamic, where the presence of an event is also dynamic.
-Some events may not appear once in hours, days, months, even years, e.g., damage, fire, snow level, etc. Thus, sensors are required to continuously adjust their activities to dynamic systems (e.g., cyber-physical systems [8]).
+Some events may not appear once in hours, days, months, even years, e.g., damage, fire, snow level, etc. Thus, sensors are required to continuously adjust their activities to dynamic systems (e.g., cyber-physical systems [10]).
 The challenge is to represent an accurate picture of changes in the event process and environmental variables.
 This can only be achieved if the event is sensed or sampled from the environment at an accurate rate.
 Thus, sampling rate should be regarded as a function of both the dynamic phenomena and the application.

-Motivated by the limitations and requirements, we design e-Sampling (an event-sensitive adaptive sampling and low-cost monitoring scheme), which leads to reduced resource usage in WSNs in two stages.
+We design e-Sampling (an event-sensitive adaptive sampling and low-cost monitoring scheme), which leads to reduced resource usage in WSNs in two stages.
 In the first stage, each sensor has "short" and recurrent "bursts" of high-rate sampling, and samples at a much lower rate at any other time.
-Whenever one of the short intervals of high-rate sampling is long enough, possibly due to the presence of an event, the frequency content of signals becomes important.
-Each sensor automatically switches (takes actions on) its rates and both the high- and low-rate intervals depend on the frequency content.
+Depending on the analysis of the frequency content of signals, whenever one of the short intervals of high-rate sampling is longer than normal, possibly due to the presence of an event, the frequency content of signals becomes important.
+Each sensor automatically switches (takes actions on) its rates and both the high- and low-rate intervals.
 Previously discussed limitations are overcome, as e-Sampling enables reliable analysis to estimate appropriate future sampling rates and net reduction in acquired samples.